Freejourney/Mytest/README.md

 ```
     git remote add origin http:https://github.com/Freejourney/Mytest
 ```
-In this, **origin** is the name of remote resporitory and it connects to the URL address
+In this, **origin** is the name of remote repository and it connects to the URL address

 #### 3. Push changes to github